personal finance | july 29, 2024

 What are the advantages of mutual funds?

 Because mutual funds have been around significantly longer than ETFs, they generally offer investors a greater variety of choices.
 The first modern mutual funds were launched in 1924, whereas the first ETF was issued almost 70 years later, in 1993.
 As a result, more assets are invested in a larger number of mutual funds than ETFs.
 However, there are a growing number of opportunities to invest in ETFs across passive and active investment strategies.
-In 2021, mutual funds held nearly $27 trillion in net assets in the United States compared with more than $7 trillion for ETFs.1
+In 2023, mutual funds held over $25 trillion in net assets in the United States compared with more than $8 trillion for ETFs.1

 • The large number of mutual funds available may make it easier for some investors with specific strategic requirements to find a fund that closely matches their time horizon and risk profile.

-• Mutual funds are generally priced once a day, based upon the net asset value of the assets they hold.
+• Mutual funds are generally priced once a day, based on the net asset value of the assets they hold.
 At that time, investors can buy or sell shares.

 What are the advantages of ETFs?